manyeya/context-ninja/README.md

-# composer README
+# Context Ninja

 This extension copies multiple files and their file tree structure to make it easy to paste into language models (LLMs).

 ## Features

-- Copy file tree structure.
+- Copy multiple files and file tree structure.
 - Easily paste the copied structure into LLMs for better context.

 ## Requirements